walkingriver/scout-law/chapters/ch02a-clean.md

 ## Self Reflection

-1. **Have you ever noticed how your code quality impacts the wider project or the work of your teammates?**
+**1. Have you ever noticed how your code quality impacts the wider project or the work of your teammates?**

 - What about the inverse?

-2. **How does the state of your physical and digital workspace affect your daily productivity?**
+**2. How does the state of your physical and digital workspace affect your daily productivity?**

 - Have you considered its impact on your mental well-being?

-3. **Do you think your personal grooming habits contribute to the overall work environment?**
+**3. Do you think your personal grooming habits contribute to the overall work environment?**

 - In what ways?

-4. **Have you ever considered that your attire sends a message not just about you, but also about your respect for your colleagues and the organization?**
+**4. Have you ever considered that your attire sends a message not just about you, but also about your respect for your colleagues and the organization?**

 - What could you do to improve your appearance, even just a little?

-5. **How often do you think about the language you use in a professional setting?**
+**5. How often do you think about the language you use in a professional setting?**

 - Have you ever noticed how it affects your interpersonal relationships and team dynamics?